 Some gems are made from the biological processes of animals or plants.
-These can become from the dead or living part of a marine organism or tree gum.
-It can be found also in materials like a dinosaur bone.
-Such gems are called organic gems.
-Some of these gems are obtained by farming nowadays, such as Pearls.
+These come from the dead or living parts of a marine organism or tree gum.
+It can also be found in materials like dinosaur bones.
+Such gems are called organic gemstones.
+Some of these gems are obtained by farming nowadays, such as pearls.

-After getting their ornaments are made by cutting them, or decorative items are made from them.
-Some of the main organic gemstones are listed as follows.
+After that gemstones are made by cutting them, or decorative items are made from them.
+Let us know which are those gemstones which come in the organic category.

 6. Tortoise Shell

 As the name suggests, we get it from the turtles.
 The shell of certain species of tortoise is used as a gemstone in jewelry.
-It is with yellow and brown spots, sometimes it also has white spots.
+It has yellow and brown spots; sometimes it also has white spots.